datenstrom/community/README.md

 ## How to report bugs

 Explain how to reproduce the bug, with as many information as you have.
 Activate the debug mode to investigate the cause of a problem.
-Add the log file to the bug report, it gives an overview of what happens on your website.
+Add error messages and the log file to show what happens on your website.
 Select an answer, when the bug has been fixed.
 [Start a new discussion](https://github.com/datenstrom/community/discussions/categories/report-a-bug).

 ## How to work with us